RiveryIO/md-click/README.md

 # The Problem

 After creating new CLI project using click, we couldn't found out any tool that generates automatic `.md` files documentation per each command.
-This is the reason we've create this quick and easy tool.
+This is the reason we've created this quick and easy tool.

 # The Solution